 To measure a heatcapacity, a warm sample is placed in the inner compartment, which is surrounded by a mixture of ice and water.

 This, combined with the heat of fusion of ice, gives the quantity of heat lost by the sample as it cools to 0°C.

-- Heat released is equal to the standard enthalpy change when reactants and products are the same temperature and constant pressure.
+Heat released upon a reaction is equal to the standard enthalpy change if reactants and products are at equal temperature and constant pressure.

 Check out our Boundless alternatives to the following textbooks: